 Your responsibility for network and information security

-If, because of your status as a member of the University’s student body, faculty or staff, whether active or on leave, or as an affiliate, departmental computer user, or authorized visitor, or as the representative of an authorized University group, the University has provided you with a computer account that provides access to the University’s computer systems, networks, voice mail services or other technological facilities, you are accountable to the University for all actions that are performed by anyone who uses that account.
+If, because of your status as a member of the University’s student body, faculty or staff, whether active or on leave, or as an affiliate, departmental computer user, or authorized visitor, or as the representative of an authorized University group, the University has provided you with an account that provides access to the University’s systems, networks, voice mail services or other technological facilities, you are accountable to the University for all actions that are performed by anyone who uses that account.
 Therefore, you are expected to take reasonable measures to prevent your accounts from being used by others.
 Since passwords are a primary method of protecting University systems against unauthorized use, you, as a University-provided account holder, are expected to change any pre-assigned default password at the first possible opportunity, to select strong passwords that are difficult to guess, and to safeguard them from casual observation or capture.
 Thereafter, the University requires that passwords for University-provided accounts be changed at least once a year and for greater security recommends they be changed even more often.

 Intentional sharing of such passwords with associates, friends, or family is prohibited, unless required by the terms of University employment or the nature of the group to which the account has been assigned.
 If there are alternate and practical ways to share work-related information readily and securely, these should be used rather than one University employee’s being given the password of another.